Overview

 Founding the Open MPIC Project

-I am a founder and lead developer on the Open MPIC project which offers an open-source production-grade implementation of MPIC for use in the CA industry.
+I am a founder and lead developer on the Open MPIC project which offers several open-source implementations of MPIC that are used in production.

 - The Open MPIC project hosts the draft MPIC API specification which is being developed in collaboration with CloudFlare and submitted to the IETF.